-For detailed information on the activities performed by the Board of Statutory Auditors refer to the Board of Statutory Auditors' Report to the Shareholders' Meeting prepared pursuant to article 153 of the CLF.
+For detailed information on the activities performed by the Board of Statutory Auditors refer to the Board of Statutory Auditors' Report to the Shareholders' Meeting prepared pursuant to art.
+153 of the CLF.

-In 2022, there were 24 meetings of the Board of Statutory Auditors (10 of which were entirely or partly held jointly with the Control and Risk Committee).
-The average duration of the meetings was approximately two hours and ten minutes (excluding joint meetings).
-Attendance was 100% at the meetings of the Board of Statutory Auditors only; in the joint meetings one Statutory Auditor did not attend one meeting.
-In 2023, the Board of Statutory Auditors is scheduled to hold 12 meetings (in addition to the joint meetings with the Control and Risk Committee); at the date of approval of this Report, 3 meetings of the Board of Statutory Auditors had been held, in addition to a further 3 meetings held, entirely or in part, jointly with the Control and Risk Committee.
+In 2023, there were 23 meetings of the Board of Statutory Auditors (8 of which were entirely or partly held jointly with the Control and Risk Committee).
+The average duration of the meetings was approximately two hours and twenty minutes (excluding joint meetings).
+Attendance was 100% at the meetings of the Board of Statutory Auditors only.

+As at the date of approval of this Report, 3 meetings of the Board of Statutory Auditors have been held, as well as a further 3 meetings entirely or in part jointly with the Control and Risk Committee, and further meetings are scheduled up to the date of the Shareholders' Meeting called to resolve on the appointment of the new Board of Statutory Auditors for the three-year period 2024, 2025, 2026.